 As you’ll quickly see, the most expensive rooms at the Disney World Deluxe resorts are by far the most extravagant, pulling out all the stops for your vacation dollars.
 We’re going to start at Disney’s Grand Floridian Resort and Spa, where you’ll want to check out their 2-Bedroom Suites and rooms with Theme Park views.
 Their Villas offer 3-Bedroom Villas for a high cost as well.

 Over at Disney’s Polynesian Village Resort, their King Kamehameha Suite is where you’ll want to stay if you’re on the hunt for the most expensive room!
-Their Disney Vacation Club Villas are where you’ll find the Bungalows, which offers some of the most luxurious accommodations for the highest price (we’re talking thousands of dollars per night).
+Their Disney Vacation Club Villas are where you’ll find the Bungalows, which offer some of the most luxurious accommodations for the highest price (we’re talking thousands of dollars per night).

 The third Monorail hotel, Disney’s Contemporary Resort, also offers Theme Park Views in many of their rooms.
 But you’ll want to check out their Theme Park View Presidential Suite for the ultimate stay.